 The American cynic in us gags — that's the type of slogan we expect GE to pledge in a Super Bowl ad right before slashing jobs.
 Yet Moore, a cynic disguised as an idealist, is still playing the naif who can't imagine why General Motors CEO Roger Smith ducks his questions.
 But in Where to Invade Next, Moore has stopped being cynical altogether.
 He's sincere — a noble fool willing to ask questions we've abandoned.
 When the German middle class lives well on a 36-hour work week, he wants to know why Americans have settled for less.
 The United States popularized the concept of the American Dream.
 How did that dream become more real in Europe?
 Why have we stopped asking for more?

 Moore is curious about other countries' solutions to our seemingly permanent problems.
 Finland improved its schools by slashing homework.
 Slovenian students demanded free college.
 Portugal cut down on drug addiction by legalizing drugs.
-“I have cocaine in my pocket right now,” Moore tells a Lisbon cop.
-“Lots of it.”
-The officer shrugs.
-Norway treats felons like friends — even a maximum-security inmate has the key to his cell — and its recidivism rate is just 20 percent.
-(Ours is 82 percent.)
+Norway treats felons like friends — even a maximum-security inmate has the key to his cell — and its recidivism rate is just 20%.
+(Ours is 82%.)
 When the Icelandic banks collapsed, the bankers went to jail.
 And Tunisian women won free female health care from a conservative Islamist government.
-Meanwhile, in Texas women are being stripped of family planning clinics by a conservative Christian state.
+Meanwhile, in Texas women are being stripped of family-planning clinics by a conservative Christian government.

-As Moore treks on, his question expands from, “What does your country get right?” to “What concepts does America have wrong?”
+As Moore treks on, his question expands from “What does your country get right?” to “What concepts does America have wrong?”
 A few: First, Americans don't cooperate, we compete.
 Second, women are underrepresented in powerful positions.
-(A plug for Hillary Clinton?
-“I believe it’s very possible with her as president that we are going to have a Pope Francis moment,” said Moore after the screening to The Hollywood Reporter.)
 Third, Americans have stopped protesting.
 Finally, above all, Americans have stopped believing that change is possible — the cynicism we're choking on is fatal.

-But Moore has his own audience problem.
+Moore has an audience problem.
 His idiot Everyman shtick has never won over undecided voters.
 They don't even buy tickets to his films.
 He makes movies in order for liberals who tolerate him to celebrate his ideas.
-The audience for Where to Invade Next does't need a gimmick — especially not Moore clanging a flagpole on a concrete floor.
-It needs inspiration.
+The audience for Where to Invade Next doesn't need a gimmick — it needs inspiration.

 Moore finally finds hope with a visit to the Berlin Wall.
 Thankfully, he doesn't bother to brandish his huckster Stars and Stripes.
 He just talks plainly about his past.
 Moore was there in 1989 when the Wall fell.
 He saw firsthand that a few people who dare to chip away at a stone rule can tear the whole thing down.
 A month later, Roger & Me would make him America's most famous pest.
 You sense that Moore, a new filmmaker and sudden celebrity, split himself in two.
 The public Moore kept up the dumb, brash persona.
 But the true Moore — the kind of passionate global citizen who would even visit 1989 Berlin — continued to believe in the impossible.